StevenH237/Synchrony-PowerSettings/doc/settings.md

   * `table`: The list of allowed entities is filtered only to entities containing all of these components.
   * `function(table):bool`: All entities are passed into this function one at a time; the entities for which the function returns true are the entities that may be selected.

+## `header`
+A header setting is a different color, and the player can use left/right (or their controller equivalents) to jump between multiple headers in the same screen.

+The setting's base type is `action`, but it does nothing.

+It *DOES NOT* takes the following options, despite `action` allowing them:

+* ~~`action`~~: This is forcibly set to `function() end`, so it can be selected but not do anything when activated.
+* ~~`leftAction`~~: This is automatically set to jump to the previous header.
+* ~~`rightAction`~~: This is automatically set to jump to the next header.

+Additionally, the name will automatically be bounded by `\3*cc5` and `\3r`, giving it a bright yellow color.
+You can override this behavior by using your own color code.

 ## `label`
 A label setting just inserts a dummy item with text on it.